-The undergraduate plan in Environmental Management leads to the Bachelor of Science degree.
+The degree in Environmental Management leads to the bachelor of science.
 The objective of the plan is to prepare students for positions involving the management of natural resources in a variety of public and private settings.
-Students are expected to complete six hours of course work in chemistry before enrolling.
+Students are expected to complete 6 hours of course work in chemistry prior to enrolling.